flegaspi700/Chat-AI/docs/README.md

-# FileChat AI Documentation
+# 📄 DocuNote Documentation

 ## 📖 Documentation Overview

 Welcome!
-This guide helps you navigate all documentation.
+This guide helps you navigate all DocuNote documentation.

 ### 🚀 Quick Start (New Users - ~15 minutes)